Channel Management and Retailing

 - understand, analyse and configure retail environments and experiences.

 The course assessment has two components and includes an exam (60% weighting) and in-class work (40% weighting).
-The exam will be in the form of a one-hour written exam.
+The exam will have the form of a one-hour, closed-book written examination.
 In-class work includes the solution of case studies in groups and the presentation of the results.
 The language for both assessment components is English.